 The sun’s bright glare can be just as uncomfortable for horses as it is for us.
 Constant squinting can cause strain and irritation, and for horses with sensitive eyes or conditions like uveitis, it can be especially painful.
 A 95% UV fly mask works like a pair of sunglasses, reducing the intensity of the light and making your horse more comfortable in the pasture.
 The fine mesh also protects their eyes from wind, dust, and other debris that can cause scratches or infections.
 A well-designed mask provides comprehensive coverage without rubbing, ensuring your horse’s vision and eye health are protected day in and day out.

-Block Flies and Biting Insects
+Say Goodbye to Pesky Flies and Insects

 Of course, a fly mask still needs to do its primary job: keep the bugs away.
 Flies, gnats, and other biting insects are not only annoying, but they can also cause real problems.
 They gather around a horse’s eyes seeking moisture, which can transmit bacteria and lead to infections like conjunctivitis.
 The constant irritation causes horses to stomp, toss their heads, and rub their faces on anything they can find, risking injury.
 A fly mask creates a physical barrier that keeps these pests from landing on your horse’s face, allowing them to relax and graze in peace without the constant stress and discomfort.